 Aside from the “tree tunnel”, couples that choose a wedding at Ravenswood Historic Site will have plenty of options for “just married” portraits.
 Here are just a few examples.
 The grounds have some cool wall structures, lots of trees, hidden pathways, vineyards, and of course the gazebo.

-If you’re looking for a photographer for your Ravenswood Historic Site wedding, I would love to give you my info and see if Amber Rivas Photography is a good fit for your wedding day.
+If you’re looking for a photographer for your Ravenswood Historic Site wedding, I would love to give you my info.
+See if Amber Rivas Photography is a good fit for your wedding day.
 Contact me with any questions you might have about the hiring process!